-- 1 Go to a computer on the network with any EtherExpress adapter installed (except EtherExpress 32 or EtherExpress 16 MCA). - 2 Run the appropriate configuration program (SETUP, SOFTSET2, E100DIAG, or FL32DIAG) for that adapter and set up the adapter as a responder. - 3 Return to the computer with the new adapter.
-Run Setup and test the adapter.
+- 1 Go to a computer on the network with any EtherExpress adapter installed (except EtherExpress 32 or EtherExpress 16 MCA). - 2 Run the appropriate configuration program for the installed adapter and set it up as a responder. - 3 Return to the computer with the new adapter.
+Run Setup and make the new adapter a sender.
+Test the adapter.